 If the settlement fails, the «pre-trial» meeting will serve to discuss the facts and matter of law of the case, where the judge may decide on procedural questions or immediately on the merits of the case, determine the terms of the dispute and schedule the final hearing.

-The final hearing starts with an attempt of settlement between the parties.
-If the settlement fails, the final hearing continues with the submission of evidence, which may include the depositions of the parties, expert testimonies and the depositions of witnesses.
+The final hearing starts with the judge inviting the parties to settle their dispute.
+If the settlement fails, the final hearing continues with the submission of evidence, which may include the depositions of the parties, expert testimonies and the deposition of witnesses.

 Within 30 days after the final hearing, the court will rule on the case.